0xJs/EnumMitigations/README.md

 	- Required for several enterprise-level protections and enabled by default on many newer Windows 11 systems.
 	- Disabling VBS disables dependent features like HVCI and reduces overall kernel protection.
 - **Hypervisor-Enforced Code Integrity (HVCI)**
 	- Component of VBS that uses Hyper-V to isolate and protect kernel code integrity policies.
+Enabled by enabling memory integrity within Defender dashboard.
 	- Prevents unsigned or improperly signed kernel-mode drivers from being loaded.
 	- Requires drivers to be:
 	    - Signed with EV certificates (WHQL program)